-- If one of the follower boilers has an indirect fired water heater connected directly to it, the address of this boiler must be 2 or greater. - It is recommended but not necessary to address boilers in the order that they are wired. - No two boilers can have the same address. - Maximum amount of boilers in a cascaded system is eight (8), equal to four (4) double-stacked units. - a.
-Make sure there is no demand for heat being supplied to the master boiler - b.
-Apply power to the follower boiler you are working on. - c.
-Enter system settings following instructions in Part 10 of this manual - d.
+- The boiler addressed as 1 will share its alarm output with the master boiler. - It is recommended but not necessary to address boilers in the order that they are wired. - No two boilers can have the same address. - It is not required to use all consecutive address numbers. - Maximum amount of boilers in a cascaded system is eight (8). - a.
+Make sure there is no demand for heat being supplied to the master boiler b.
+Apply power to the follower boiler you are working on.

+c.
+Enter system settings following instructions in Part 10 of this manual d.
 Set cascade address parameter 15 to 1 for the first follower, 2 for the second follower, etc. depending which boiler you are programming based on the above notes.
 This establishes the boiler as a follower in a cascaded system and enables data to be transferred as needed for the system to function at full capability.
-NOTE: DO NOT select number 8.
+NOTE: ONLY select number 8 if using a Vision 3 panel for cascade operations instead of a master boiler.